 The TCL 65R625 is thicker than most TVs, especially the bottom portion of the TV, so it might stick out a bit when wall-mounted.

-Overall, the TCL 65R625 has good build quality.
-The stand supports the TV well, with very little wobble.
-It appears to be well-built, with no obvious issues, but we have received a few reports of damaged screens out of the box, but your experience may vary.
+The overall build quality is good.
+The stand supports the TV well with very little wobble.
+It appears to be well-built, with no obvious issues.
+We have received a few reports of damaged screens out of the box, but your experience may vary.

 The 55" inch model has fewer local dimming zones (100 instead of 120), but we don't expect this to have a significant impact on local dimming performance.

-Great peak brightness in SDR, more than bright enough for the most difficult environments.
+Excellent SDR peak brightness, more than bright enough for the brightest environments.
 It's not quite as bright as the TCL R617, but this shouldn't be very noticeable with SDR content.

 We measured the peak brightness after calibration, with the 'Brighter' setting, with the Backlight set to '100' (max) in the 'Movie' Picture Mode, as these are the most accurate settings.
 Unlike many TVs, these are also the settings that deliver the highest peak brightness.